endreymarcell/jiraf-legacy/README.md

 #### Picking a card
 `jiraf setproject <project_key>`
 Specify the project by its key so that you can list cards on the board.
+You can also pass a rapidView number.

 `jiraf unsetproject`
 Unset the project.